DALLAS -- The Dallas Stars gave new coach Lindy Ruff his first win, beating the Washington Capitals 2-1 on Saturday night at American Airlines Center.

 Washington looked like it had regained the lead at 8:01 of the second period when Nicklas Backstrom scored off a tap-in on a shot by John Carlson.
 However, the officials determined that Backstrom interfered with Stars goaltender Kari Lehtonen and the goal was nullified.

-Dallas kept the Capitals' power play off the ice, limiting Washington to three opportunities.
+Dallas kept the Capitals' power play off the ice, limiting Washington to two opportunities.
 The Capitals had been 5-for-9 on the power play in their first two games.

-Stars goaltender Kari Lehtonen stopped 25 of the 26 shots he faced in the win, including robbing Washington's Mikhail Grabovski at the final horn to preserve his first win of the season.
+Stars goaltender Kari Lehtonen stopped 23 of the 24 shots he faced in the win.